Prophet: Judaism

-According to I Samuel 9:9, the old name for navi is ro'eh, רֹאֶה, which literally means "Seer".
+According to I Samuel 9:9, the old name for navi is ro'eh, רֹאֶה, which literally means "seer".
 That could document an ancient shift, from viewing prophets as seers for hire to viewing them as moral teachers.
-L.C.
-Allen (1971) comments that in the First Temple Era, there were essentially seer-priests belonging to a guild, who performed divination, rituals, and sacrifices, and were scribes; and beside these were canonical prophets, who did none of these things (and condemned divination), but came to deliver a message.
+L. C. Allen (1971) comments that in the First Temple Era, there were essentially seer-priests belonging to a guild, who performed divination, rituals, and sacrifices, and were scribes; and beside these were canonical prophets, who did none of these things (and condemned divination), but came to deliver a message.
 The seer-priests were usually attached to a local shrine or temple, such as Shiloh, and initiated others into that priesthood, acting as a mystical craft-guild with apprentices and recruitment.
 Canonical prophets were not organised this way.

-Some examples of prophets in the Tanakh include Abraham, Moses, Miriam, Isaiah, Samuel, Ezekiel, Malachi, and Job.
-In Jewish tradition Daniel is not counted in the list of prophets.
+Jewish tradition - unlike Christian and Islamic practice - does not regard Daniel as a prophet.

 A Jewish tradition suggests that there were twice as many prophets as the number which left Egypt, which would make 1,200,000 prophets.
-The Talmud recognizes 48 male prophets who bequeathed permanent messages to mankind.
+The Talmud recognizes 48 male prophets who bequeathed permanent messages to humankind.
 According to the Talmud, there were also seven women counted as prophetesses whose message bears relevance for all generations: Sarah, Miriam, Devorah, Hannah (mother of the prophet Samuel), Abigail (a wife of King David), Huldah (from the time of Jeremiah), and Esther.
 The Talmudic and Biblical commentator Rashi points out that Rebecca, Rachel, and Leah were also prophets.

-Isaiah 8:3-4 refers his wife "the prophetess", who bore his son Maher-shalal-hash-baz; she is not referred to elsewhere.
+Isaiah 8:3-4 refers to Isaiah's wife, who bore his son Maher-shalal-hash-baz as "the prophetess"; she is not referred to elsewhere.

-Prophets in Tanakh are not always Jews, for example the non-Jewish prophet Balaam in Numbers 22.
+Prophets in the Tanakh are not always Jews;

+note for example the non-Jewish prophet Balaam in Numbers 22.
 According to the Talmud, Obadiah is said to have been a convert to Judaism.

-The last nevi'im mentioned in the Jewish Bible are Haggai, Zechariah, and Malachi, all of whom lived at the end of the 70-year Babylonian exile.
+The last nevi'im mentioned in the Jewish Bible are Haggai, Zechariah, and Malachi, all of whom lived at the end of the 70-year Babylonian exile of c.
+586 to 539 BCE.
 The Talmud (Sanhedrin 11a) states that Haggai, Zachariah, and Malachi were the last prophets, and later times have known only the "Bath Kol" (בת קול, lit. daughter of a voice, "voice of God").